The Russian

 on the final leg to Yakutsk.

-As you can readily see for yourself,
+As you can readily see for yourself

 in the

-summertime, the Lena Highway turns to mud
+summertime, the Lena Highway turns

 whenever it rains.
-There are several

 Internet sites that consider the Lena